Skip to the main content.

 Acknowledge all achievements great and small.
 If a team member completes a task ahead of schedule, celebrate it.
 If another goes above and beyond to help a colleague or a customer, celebrate that too.

 It doesn’t have to be a top-down approach either.
-We’re launching a new recognition scheme internally where colleagues can nominate each other to be recognised and rewarded for their contributions.
+We launched a recognition scheme internally where colleagues can nominate each other to be recognised and rewarded for their contributions.

 So, to sum up, here are the steps startups can take to maximise employee retention: